How an Atlanta Life Insurance Agent Replaced 400 Cold Calls

 AI reads behavioral signals in real time.
 A prospect who opened your email three times but did not book gets a different follow-up than someone who clicked once and disappeared.
 A prospect who requested a life insurance quote but also looked at your disability page gets a cross-sell touchpoint timed to their engagement pattern.

-• Policy-specific nurture sequences.
+- Policy-specific nurture sequences.
 Someone who inquired about term life gets content about term life: comparison guides, coverage calculators, premium estimates for their age bracket.
+Whole life and IUL prospects get product-specific cash-value content.
 Not a generic newsletter about your agency.

-• Re-engagement campaigns.
+- Re-engagement campaigns.
 Prospects who went dark after a quote get pulled back in with personalized touchpoints based on their specific situation.
-One agency recovered $47,000 in annual premium from re-engagement alone in a single quarter.
+One Atlanta agency recovered $47,000 in annual premium from re-engagement alone in a single quarter.

 Can I Just Buy Leads From a Vendor Instead?